 - Understand the cellular neuroscience of memory formation — how long-term potentiation (LTP) at hippocampal synapses encodes learning, why this process is ATP-intensive and BDNF-dependent, and how chronic exam stress cortisol specifically suppresses the BDNF production and NMDA receptor function that LTP requires.

-- Learn the clinical evidence for the four nutritional interventions with the strongest mechanistic alignment to student cognitive performance: NR for NAD+ and synaptic ATP supply (Brenner 2018, Nature Communications), curcumin with BioPerine for NF-κB neuroinflammation and BDNF upregulation (Shoba 1998, Planta Medica), ALA for mitochondrial dehydrogenase co-factor support (Packer 1995, FRBM), and magnesium for NMDA receptor regulation and LTP induction facilitation (Gröber 2015, Nutrients).
+- Learn the published evidence for the four nutritional interventions with the strongest mechanistic alignment to student general cognitive performance: NR for NAD+ and synaptic ATP supply ( Brenner 2018, Nature Communications), curcumin with BioPerine for neuroinflammatory pathway inhibition and BDNF upregulation ( Shoba 1998, Planta Medica), ALA for mitochondrial dehydrogenase co-factor support ( Packer 1995, FRBM), and magnesium for NMDA receptor regulation and LTP induction facilitation ( Gröber 2015, Nutrients).

-- Understand why the Zenutri NeuroFocus bundle — available at zenutri.com.au/products/zenutri-cognitive-focus-memory-bundle — provides a non-stimulant, TGA AUST L-listed cognitive support protocol that addresses the synaptic energy, anti-inflammatory, mitochondrial, and neurotransmitter dimensions of memory performance simultaneously, without the cortisol-amplifying effects of caffeine-based nootropic products.
+- Understand why the Zenutri Nervous System & Antioxidant Bundle provides a non-stimulant, TGA AUST L-listed general nervous system and cognitive nutritional support protocol that addresses the synaptic energy, anti-inflammatory, mitochondrial, and neurotransmitter dimensions of general memory performance simultaneously, without the cortisol-amplifying effects of caffeine-based nootropic products.

 The Neuroscience of Student Memory: LTP, BDNF, and Why Exam Stress Hijacks Both